-Named finalists for national awards
+National finalists for awards

-The Council was shortlisted for the East Midlands 'Best Covid Response Award' for its exceptional work on COVID support and recovery for the business community at the 2022 Federation of Small Business Local Government Awards.
+The Council was shortlisted for the East Midlands 'Best Covid Response Award' for its exceptional work on support and recovery for the business community at the 2022 Federation of Small Business Local Government Awards.

-Grantham was a 2022 finalist for the Academy of Urbanism 'Great Town Award'.
+Grantham was a 2022 finalist for the Academy of Urbanism Great Town Award.